mylesduncanking/laravel-simple-migration/README.md

 If an `id` or `uuid` column is defined within the column set then the table will be created, otherwise it will be updated.
 You can overwrite this by prefixing the table name with either `create:` or `update:` depending on the method you would like to force.

+You can modify these assumptions by running `php artisan vendor:publish --tag=simplemigration` and editing `config/simplemigration.php`

 For example:
 ```php
 protected array $migration = [